sanjaypsachdev/kafka-zookeeper-to-kraft-migration/README.md

 If this returns `enabled`, your cluster is already running in KRaft mode and no migration is needed.

+## Manual Migration Steps

+> **Note**: If you're using the automated migration script (`zk-to-kafka-migration.sh`), you can skip the manual steps below.
+The script automatically handles all phases of the migration.
+The following sections are provided for users who prefer manual control or need to understand the process in detail.

 ## Phase 1: Migrating to Node Pools

 Before migrating to KRaft, your Kafka instance must use the KafkaNodePool architecture.
 If your Kafka resource still has direct broker configuration (spec.kafka.replicas and spec.kafka.storage), you need to migrate to node pools first.

+> **Note**: The automated script (`zk-to-kafka-migration.sh`) will automatically detect if node pool migration is needed and handle it for you.

 ### Checking Current Configuration